Research Snippets Generator

 1. Topic-focused research

-The agent queries multiple research tools and models—including systems like Perplexity and Tavily—to gather:
+The node queries multiple research tools and models, including systems like Perplexity, to gather:

 High-authority webpages